 But let me just say that once a company receives a report from a Certified Floor Covering Inspector (CFCI) declaring their flooring is defective and it was not anything from the customers side, they will come to terms with you.

 I really hope this article and accompanying buying guide helps you in selecting your new hardwood floors as well as avoiding any potential problems in the future.

 1. Pick out a floor suitable to your lifestyle and taste and not necessarily the most expensive one

 2. Use the proper installation materials especially the adhesive

-3. Get a qualified installer to put in your floors
+3. Get a qualified installer to install your floors

-4. Care for your floor as best you can following the manufacturer’s recommendation.
+4. Care for your floor as best you can following the manufacturer’s recommendations.

 This ensures you have done everything right so in the rare case of a claim, you give any company very little choice but to honor the warranty.

 Finally – please understand you are purchasing hardwood and not an indestructible floor.
 Hardwood naturally changes color and scratches over time and this is part and parcel of owning one.

 By caring for it though, this will only add character to your home for many years to come.